Understanding Our Material Issues

 We also conducted an internal survey to determine company perceptions regarding the potential impact and importance of each issue included in the analysis.
 Issues were assessed and ranked according to several criteria, including, for example, potential impact on revenue, brand and reputation, employee engagement and our ability to deliver our products to customers.

-The resulting materiality matrix combines both stakeholder rankings and Company perceptions and depicts the relative reporting priority of our CSR issues (high priority issues are located in the upper right-hand corner of the matrix highlighted in blue).
+The resulting materiality matrix combines both stakeholder rankings and Company perceptions and depicts the relative reporting priority of our CSR issues (high priority issues are located in the upper right-hand corner of the matrix).

 We have structured this report to provide enhanced information and deeper discussion of issues ranked as high priorities for our Company and our stakeholders.
 We expect to refine the materiality analysis in future years and welcome feedback from all stakeholders regarding the results of the analysis.